shekharsameer2308/ParkWay/README.md

-#ParkWay: Dynamic Pricing for Urban Parking Lots
+# ParkWay: Dynamic Pricing for Urban Parking Lots

 **ParkWay** is a real-time dynamic pricing engine for urban parking lots, developed as a capstone project for **Summer Analytics 2025 by IIT Guwahati**.
 The project addresses the challenges of static pricing—such as overutilization and underutilization—by dynamically adjusting parking prices based on real-time factors like occupancy, traffic, queue length, vehicle type, and special days.

-Using a data-driven pipeline powered by **Pathway** and visualized via **Bokeh** and **Panel**, SmartPark implements and compares multiple pricing models to ensure efficient space utilization and fair dynamic pricing.
+Using a data-driven pipeline powered by **Pathway** and visualized via **Bokeh** and **Panel**, ParkWay implements and compares multiple pricing models to ensure efficient space utilization and fair dynamic pricing.

----
 ---

 ##  Objectives

 - Build a dynamic pricing engine to adjust rates for multiple parking spaces in real-time.
 - Implement models from scratch using core data science libraries like NumPy and Pandas.